Taylor Swift Is Making Sure Voting Never Goes Out Of Style

-Good news for democracy: Taylor Swift's viral Instagram post shattering her apolitical reputation has led to a massive spike in new voter registrations nationwide.
+Good news for democracy: Taylor Swift's viral Instagram post shattering her apolitical reputation has led to a massive spike in new voter registrations in the US.

 According to the nonpartisan website Vote.org, about 212,000 people registered to vote since Swift announced she was supporting is Tennessee Democrats Phil Bredesen for Senate and Jim Cooper for the U.S. House of Representatives in the upcoming midterm elections and encouraged her 112 million followers to go to the ballot box.

 For context, the website registered a total of 56,669 new voters in August and 190,178 in September.
-As a non-partisan organization, Vote.org doesn't record people's political affiliation when they register.
+As a non-partisan organisation, Vote.org doesn't record people's political affiliation when they register.

 Advertisement